-DHS pays crisis benefits directly to the vendor, unless direct payment to a vendor cannot be made.
-If DHS determines that crisis benefits cannot be paid directly to the vendor, DHS pays the crisis benefit to the applicant as reimbursement after verification of the purchase has been provided.
+DPW pays crisis benefits directly to the vendor, unless direct payment to a vendor cannot be made.
+If DPW determines that crisis benefits cannot be paid directly to the vendor, DPW pays the crisis benefit to the applicant.

 §601.65.
 Refunds.